itsnikhil/blog/content/posts/Is pythonic way the better way.md

 >>> find([3,4,5], 6)
 -1
 ```
 I do not think there is any reason not to use this except the poor naming of else.
-I have not seen this used in many codebases maybe because it has a very niche use case unlike list comprehension.
+I have not seen this used in many codebases maybe because it has a very niche use case, unlike list comprehension.

 ## Ternary operator
 Blueprint of general syntax